< /> < />

 Treatments for stretch marks

 If you've got existing stretch marks or older stretch marks and you're not sure how to get rid of them, there are plenty of options out there.
-It is important to remember that stretch marks are completely normal (so be kind to yourself if you do spot them).
+It is important to remember that stretch marks are completely normal (so be kind to yourself if you spot them).

 But if you feel self-conscious about changes to your body, here are some options to consider.